WillSoper/WillSoper.github.io/_posts/2020-05-17-getting-interview-interviewing-well.md

 Really check them.
 Check them all three times.

 If you're calling them, make sure you know the phone number, and make sure it has all the digits (count them) a long time before you need to call.
-Make sure you know the time, and don't have any time zone mishaps!
+Make sure you know the time, and don't have any time zone mishaps.

+> The section below might be less relevant during COVID-19, but I'll leave it in because it'll be useful one day soon.

 If you're going for an in person interview, make sure the postcode or directions you've been given are right.
 Don't just type the name of the company in to Google Maps and go wherever it sends you.

 I've hired people after they went to the wrong location; they got the job because they're great at what they do, but I can guarantee they spent the entire interview feeling like they'd blown their chance by going to the wrong place - nobody feels good under pressure like that.

-> This section below might be less relevant during COVID-19, but I'll leave it in because it'll be useful one day soon!

 If it's possible for you, make the journey to your interview location a few days in advance, and if possible at roughly the same time you'll be going there to see what you find.
 This gives you a better idea about how much time you should allow for getting to your interview, and it also will show you what your new commute might look like!

 Try to find somewhere nearby where you can sit quietly out of the way to review your interview prep - perhaps a nearby coffee shop or, if you're driving, a car park that's within a few minutes drive.
 On the actual day allow yourself an extra half an hour or so to sit in your nearby spot before the interview so that you can really get prepared.
 I like to do this very nearby so that I can be confident nothing can delay me - and this extra time for preparing acts as my contingency in case of some kind of travel disaster!

 Now you're nearby and early, make sure you arrive no more than 10 minutes early.
-Please don't be any earlier, it's horrible for the interviewer and awkward for you to, especially if you forgot all your clothes.
+Please don't be any earlier, it's horrible for the interviewer and awkward for you too, especially if you forgot all your clothes.

 ## 3: How to interview.
 The easy (but stressful) bit.